 Do you sometimes feel you’re losing control of a meeting and don’t know how to get it back on track?
+These 9 tips for effective meeting facilitation will help you bring it back onside.
 It only takes one side conversation that takes a life of its own or one tenacious attendee to derail the focus of the entire group.
 Once you lose control, herding the cats back into the corral can seem like an impossible task.

 Here are 9 tips to help you become a cat herding champion.